rdpratti/Medical-MIMIC-Research/README.md

 The project has four main notebooks:

+1) Mimic-EDA-Notebook
-1) Mimic-EDA-Notebook			&ensp;&ensp;Explores details about admission and note data by diagnosis
+-	&ensp;&ensp;Explores details about admission and note data by diagnosis

+2) Scrub-MIMIC-Data-2
-2) Scrub-MIMIC-Data-2			&ensp;&ensp;Cleanup text data
+-	&ensp;&ensp;Cleanup text data

+3) Setup-For-Model-2
-3) Setup-For-Model-2		 	&ensp;&ensp;Creates, assigns labels, splits and balances files
+i	&ensp;&ensp;Creates, assigns labels, splits and balances files

+4) Diagnosis-Ensemble
-4) Diagnosis-Ensemble			&ensp;&ensp;Runs Code Scripts that Fine-Tunes ClinicalBert, Test and Measure Performance
+-	&ensp;&ensp;Runs Code Scripts that Fine-Tunes ClinicalBert, Test and Measure Performance

 The first three can easily run in a CPU environment.
 The last one (4) was ported and executed on Google-Collab